Total Hip Replacement FAQ

-Low impact cardiovascular exercises can be performed to improve your general health and range of movement prior to having a hip replacement.
-Activities such as walking, riding a stationary bike, or swimming are good examples of low impact activities that may be beneficial prior to surgery.
+Low impact cardiovascular exercises can be performed to improve your general health.
+It helps range of movement prior to having a hip replacement.
+Walking, riding a stationary bike, or swimming are good low impact activities that may be beneficial prior to surgery.

 How long should I expect to stay in the Hospital, and what kind of Rehab is Involved?

 Typical hospital stay for this procedure is between 2 to 5 days.
-Physical therapy in the hospital typically begins the day after surgery and involves gait training, range of motion and strengthening exercises.
+Physical therapy in the hospital typically begins the day after surgery.
+It involves gait training, range of motion and strengthening exercises.